-We have audited the financial statements of Centessa Pharmaceuticals PLC ("the Company") for the period ended 31 December 2021 which comprise the Consolidated and Combined Balance Sheets, Consolidated and Combined Statement of Operations and Comprehensive Loss, Consolidated Statement of Shareholders' Equity, Combined Statements of Convertible Preferred Shares and Combined Deficit, Consolidated and Combined Statements of Cash Flows, and the related notes included on Form 10-K. In addition, the financial statements includes notes on pages 39 to 45 and the Parent Company Balance Sheet, and Statement of Changes in Equity and the related notes, including the accounting policies in note 2.
+We have audited the financial statements of Centessa Pharmaceuticals Plc ('the Company' or 'the Parent Company') for the year ended 31 December 2022 which comprise the Consolidated Balance Sheets, Consolidated and Combined Statement of Operations and Comprehensive Loss, Consolidated Statement of Shareholders' Equity, Combined Statements of Convertible Preferred Shares and Combined Deficit, Consolidated and Combined Statements of Cash Flows, and the related notes included on Form 10-K including the accounting policies in note 2.
+In addition, the financial statements include the Parent Company Balance Sheet, and Statement of Changes in Equity and the related notes, including the accounting policies in note 2 and the notes on pages 45 to 54.